 ”Yes, my love I am here with you as I had promised.”

-”I love you” she cracked out through her dry and parched mouth and throat.
+”I love you.” she cracked out through her dry and parched mouth and throat.

 ”I love you too.”
 He said as he closed his eyes and kissed her forehead again.

 The sun was lowering itself into the western sea.
 Its fading light allowed the stars to begin to show.
 One by one they popped into brilliance.
 Jonathan looked up at the bright band of the Milky Way blazing across the heavens.
-A host of millions of other points of light filled the sky.
+A host of uncountable millions of points of light filled the sky.